LameUser/webscanner/README.md

 _The main python file which will be used to run the tool._

-### nmap.py
+### `nmap.py`

-This python tool will help you perform a nmap search for a given ip address.
+_This python tool will help you perform a nmap search for a given ip address.
-"For this enter an IP address, e.g: 192.148.1.2"
+"For this enter an IP address, e.g: `192.148.1.2`"_

-### Robots_txt.py
+### `Robots_txt.py`

-This tool tells search engine crawlers which URLs the crawler can access on given site.
+_This tool tells search engine crawlers which URLs the crawler can access on given site.
-"For this enter the URL, e.g: https://github.com"
+"For this enter the URL, e.g: https://github.com"_

-### Whois.py
+### `Whois.py`

-This tool will let you know whom the domain belongs to and related information.
+_This tool will let you know whom the domain belongs to and related information.
-"For this enter the URL, e.g: https://github.com"
+"For this enter the URL, e.g: https://github.com"_